 And by light, I mean that sparkling, effervescent potential within them and within the dream they cherish—one of the key things that made you fall in love with them in the first place.

-You’ve got to believe in it more than they do so that when they question their entire existence, you can remind them.Opinions expressed here by Contributors are their own.
+You’ve got to believe in it more than they do so that when they question their entire existence, you can remind them.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.